PubInv/general-purpose-alarm-device/Firmware/GPAD_API_Regression_Test_Plan.md

 ## Black Box Testing
 Design Black Box Testing use the product features documentation.
-* Display typical messages to the LCD
+* Group 1, Display typical messages to the LCD
 * Display all characters to the LCD
 * Test all conditions of the Lights (LEDs)
 * Check speed of DUT reponse to input.
 Try to over run the capability both serial and SPI.